-Mary was born on 10 JAN 1794 in Greene, TN, the daughter of Godfrey Antrim and Hannah Painter.
+Mary was born on 10 JAN 1794 in Greene, TN, the daughter of Godfrey Robert Antrim and Nancy Hannah Painter.

 She died on 26 MAR 1886 in Clinton County, OH.